ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 :::{dropdown} `crossover_type="single_point"`: How parents are combined into offspring.
 :animate: fade-in-slide-down

-Type of the crossover operation.
-Supported types are `single_point` (for single-point crossover), `two_points` (for two points crossover), `uniform` (for uniform crossover), and `scattered` (for scattered crossover).
-Scattered crossover is supported from PyGAD [2.9.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-9-0) and higher.
-It defaults to `single_point`.
-A custom crossover function can be passed starting from [PyGAD 2.16.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-16-0).
-Check the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/user_defined_operators.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more details about creating a user-defined crossover function.
-Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, if  `crossover_type=None`, then the crossover step is bypassed which means no crossover is applied and thus no offspring will be created in the next generations.
-The next generation will use the solutions in the current population.
+The type of crossover.
+It defaults to `"single_point"`.

+The built-in types are:

+- `single_point`: single-point crossover.
+- `two_points`: two-point crossover.
+- `uniform`: uniform crossover.
+- `scattered`: scattered crossover (since [PyGAD 2.9.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-9-0)).

+You can also pass your own crossover function (since [PyGAD 2.16.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-16-0)).
+See [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/user_defined_operators.html#user-defined-crossover-mutation-and-parent-selection-operators).

+If `crossover_type=None`, the crossover step is skipped and no offspring are created, so the next generation reuses the current population (since [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2)).
 :::

 :::{dropdown} `crossover_probability=None`: Chance a parent is used for crossover.
 :animate: fade-in-slide-down

-The probability of selecting a parent for applying the crossover operation.
-Its value must be between 0.0 and 1.0 inclusive.
+The probability of selecting a parent for crossover.
+Its value must be between 0.0 and 1.0.

 For each parent, a random value between 0.0 and 1.0 is generated.
-If this random value is less than or equal to the value assigned to the `crossover_probability` parameter, then the parent is selected.
+If that value is less than or equal to `crossover_probability`, the parent is selected.

 Added in [PyGAD 2.5.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-5-0) and higher.
 :::

 #### Mutation